zhangyunan1994/barbarous_growth/articles/0003axios的使用和配置.md

   // should be made using credentials
   withCredentials: false, // default

   // `auth` indicates that HTTP Basic auth should be used, and supplies credentials.
-  // This will set an `Authorization` header, overwriting any existing
-  // `Authorization` custom headers you have set using `headers`.
-  // Please note that only HTTP Basic auth is configurable through this parameter.
-  // For Bearer tokens and such, use `Authorization` custom headers instead.
   auth: {
     username: 'janedoe',
     password: 's00pers3cret'